Clare Crawley: Personal life

 Outside of her work on television, Crawley is a hairstylist at De Facto Salon in Sacramento, California.
 She got engaged to Dale Moss during the 16th season of The Bachelorette.
 They announced their breakup on January 19, 2021, but reunited a month later.
 They broke up for good in September 2021.

 On October 10, 2022, it was reported that Crawley got engaged to Ryan Dawkins, her boyfriend of 1 year, over the weekend in Las Vegas.
 They married on February 1, 2023, in Sacramento.
+Crawley became a stepmother to Dawkins' two daughters from his previous marriage.
+In January 2024, the couple welcomed their first child together, a daughter, via surrogate.